astyonax/TimingParis/README.md

 Shaded points correspond to raw data.
 Solid line is the mean trend, shaded areas correspond to 1 standard deviation from average.
 Solid thin black lines correspond to characteristic velocities.

 The x-axis has two equivalent scales: **1.** geodetic distance in km, computed with the [haversine rule](https://en.wikipedia.org/wiki/Haversine_formula), and **2.** walking time at 3.5 km/h.
-The mark at 5km is about the radius of the periferique from Notre Dame (shown in the [methods section](#how)).
+The mark at 5km is about the radius of the *periferique* from Notre Dame (shown in the [methods section](#how)).

 One can read two tales from the plot about: one for distances shorter than 5km, and one for distances  bigger than 5km.

 1. Case of trips shorter than 5km:

-	1. Transit is about 10 min slower than both cars and bikes, on average.

-	2. Cars and bike have the same speed (12 km/h), meaning that the effective velocity of cars is, on average, even less than half of the proposed limit of [30km/h](https://leparisien.fr/paris-75005/tout-paris-a-30-km-h-c-est-pour-demain-14-09-2017-7261308.php).
+	Cars and bike have the same speed (12 km/h), meaning that the effective velocity of cars is, on average, even less than half of the proposed limit of [30km/h](https://leparisien.fr/paris-75005/tout-paris-a-30-km-h-c-est-pour-demain-14-09-2017-7261308.php).
 But bikes are clearly slower than needed.
 My guess is that it's a *network limitation* as both means are constrained by the same traffic lights.
 	Note here that I expect bikes to respect the driving code, and to stop when needed.

 2. Case of trips longer than 5 km:
-	1. Here cars hit the periferique and can go faster than bikes.
+	1. Here cars hit the *periferique* and can go faster than bikes.
 But  my statistics goes down in quality, too.
 	2. Since the average bike speed is constant with distance I think that it's really just constrained by the network, which does not have fast long-distance bike ways.

-In this 2011 [study](http://dl.acm.org/citation.cfm?id=2560188), it is shown (fig. 4) that the bike trip length is about 2km, in sync with the pricing policy, and may be within the last-mile (fig. 3) for most Velib users.
+In this 2011 [study](http://dl.acm.org/citation.cfm?id=2560188), it is shown (fig. 4) that the trip length of Velib' is about 2km, in sync with the pricing policy, and may be within the last-mile for most Velib users (fig. 3 same study) .
 The plot above shows that 2km is just about half the convenient distance.
+The report of displacements in 2015 in Paris (`Le bilan des déplacements en 2015 à Paris`, page ..17) reports a biking time of about 20' on average, which corresponds to 4km at 12km/h.
+Thus, after 4 years, it is measured that bicycling is about to cover its current optimal length.
+Is this implying that Parisians are self-organizing towards the optimum?

-### Comparing trips
+### Comparison between trips

 ![plots/inside_hist_dist_mode.png](plots/inside_hist_dist_mode.png  "Histogram of trips with are more convenient by car or bike versus traveled distance")

 *(**left**) The histograms show the distribution of traveled distance by means of transport. (**right**) Distribution of geodetic distances  by most-convenient means of transport.
 Bin width: 1 km. [[Code](notebooks/TimeParis-plots-kgCO2.ipynb)]*

 The histogram on the left panel shows that for the same departures and destinations cars may need longer trajectories than bikes.
 Is this in contradiction with the previous observation that bikes and cars may share the same network constraints?
-Since the histogram begin to diverge at about 5km, the contradiction may be solved assuming that longest paths are on the periferique: a path in the periferique is faster but longer than in regular streets.
+Since the histogram begin to diverge at about 5km, the contradiction may be solved assuming that longest paths are on the *periferique*: a path in the *periferique* is faster but longer than in regular streets.

 On the right panel I show the histogram of geodetic distances for trips by convenient means of transport.
 Turns out that **~20%** of the trips are convenient by bike, and about 30% for trips shorter than 5 km.